 Yes, split ends can wreak havoc on the health and appearance of your hair.
 But, lucky for you, there are a ton of things that you can do to prevent them from forming in the first place.
 Here are a few tips and tricks that you can try out:

-- Trim your hair regularly: Your hair goes through some wear and tear every time you wash and comb it – this causes split ends.
-So it’s best that you get your hair trimmed every 2-3 months.
+- Trim your hair regularly: Your hair goes through some wear and tear every time you wash and comb it – this causes split ends (1).
+So, how often should you trim your hair?
+It’s best that you get your hair trimmed every 2-3 months.

-- Oil your hair before you wash it: We all know that oiling your hair can nourish and moisturize it from within.
+- Oil your hair before you wash it: We all know that oiling your hair can nourish and moisturize it from within (1).
 But another way this helps your hair is by forming a protective sheath around it to reduce the damage caused when washing and shampooing it.

-- Reduce use of heat styling tools: Regularly using heat styling tools like blow dryers, flat irons and curling wands robs your hair of its moisture and leaves it dry, brittle, and susceptible to split ends.
-So, avoid using them as much as you can, and when you do use them, make sure you apply a heat protectant to your hair first.
+- Reduce use of heat styling tools: Regularly using heat styling tools like blow dryers, flat irons, and curling wands robs your hair of its moisture and leaves it dry, brittle, and susceptible to split ends.
+So, avoid using them as much as you can, and when you do use them, make sure you apply a heat protectant to your hair first (1).

 - Dry your hair gently: Vigorously rubbing your wet hair with a towel can cause intense damage and split ends.
-Instead, wrap your hair in a microfiber towel until it has absorbed all the excess water and let it air dry the rest of the way.
+Instead, wrap your hair in a microfiber towel until it has absorbed all the excess water and let it air dry the rest of the way (1).

-- Apply a leave-in conditioner: Leave-in conditioners make your hair more manageable and easier to detangle, thus reducing the risk of split ends.
+- Apply a leave-in conditioner: Leave-in conditioners make your hair more manageable and easier to detangle, thus reducing the risk of split ends (1).
 So, apply a leave-in conditioner (or a bit of natural oil) after you step out of the shower.

 - Wear a hat/scarf while stepping out: Leaving your hair exposed to the hot sun or cold winds can make it brittle and more prone to split ends.
 So, make sure you put on a hat or wrap a scarf around your head to protect your hair while making a cool fashion statement.

-- Deep condition regularly: It’s important that you deep condition your hair every 2 weeks to restore moisture into your hair and nourish it from within.
+- Deep condition regularly: It’s important that you deep condition your hair every 2 weeks to restore moisture into your hair and nourish it from within (1).

 - Use soft hair ties: Rubber hair ties or ones that have a metal clasp in the middle tend to break your hair and ultimately lead to split ends.
 So, use soft hair ties that are gentle on your hair.